What is Intellectual Property?

 Designs

-The Designs Act, 2000 protects the designs.
+The law relating to Design is governed by the Designs Act, 2000.
 The features of shape, configuration, pattern, ornament or composition of lines or colours applied to any article whether in 2D or 3D (or both), by an industrial process, can be registered under the said Act.
 The Designs Act entitles an applicant to apply for registration in more than one class.
 However, registration is granted for only one class.

 Geographical Indication